-CLAIMS AND REGULATORY DATA SYSTEM
+CLAIMS AND REGULATORY DATA SYSTEM (CARDS)

 After you have activated your account, send an email to firstname.lastname@example.org with the following information:

 * Insurer or TPA Name(s)